 Pitted up against the court of public opinion, Tebele, already the subject of large-scale scrutiny thanks to his marketing firm’s involvement in the promotion of the epic fraud that was Fyre Festival, did what just about any other person with a business that is dependent on the public would do: he vowed to do better.

-In a statement that was creatively-worded at best and intentionally misleading at worst, the head of the multi-million dollar Fuck Jerry/Jerry Media empire, said on Saturday, “In the early days of Fuck Jerry, there were not well-established norms for reposting and crediting other users’ content, especially in meme culture.”
+In a statement that was creatively-worded at best, the head of the multi-million dollar Fuck Jerry/Jerry Media empire, said on Saturday, “In the early days of Fuck Jerry, there were not well-established norms for reposting and crediting other users’ content, especially in meme culture.”
 He goes on, “It is clear that attribution is no longer sufficient, so permission will become the new policy.”

 A lack of established legal norms?
 Not so fast.
 It is true that social media users have widely misconstrued some of the traditional notions of intellectual property.
 For instance, it is not uncommon to stumble upon the concepts that “once something is posted on social media, anyone can use it” or that posting another’s image is not infringement if you credit the source.
 Neither of those sentiments are based in fact.